Irfan-24/Vaccine-Record-Management-System/README.md

 # Vaccine Record Management System
 This project is a Vaccine Record Management System that has been specifically designed for use in a Pediatric Clinic.
+The system comes with several user-friendly features, such as search and sort functionalities, to make it easy for users to find information quickly and efficiently.
+Additionally, the system is equipped with mobile alerts that notify patients of vaccination dates and appointment reminders via email.

+The Vaccine Record Management System has been built to store patient information in a database, making it easier to access and manage data.
+The system is also equipped with a sleek and easy-to-use Graphical User Interface (GUI), which enables seamless operation and makes the entire process straightforward.

+This project is an excellent solution for Pediatric Clinics looking for a reliable and efficient system for managing vaccine records.
+The system's user-friendly features, search and sort functionalities, mobile alerts, and easy-to-use interface make it an excellent choice for any pediatric clinic.